quietboil/sibyl/README.md

     // ...
 }
 ```
-Note however that some function will need a direct reference to this handle, so instead of passing it around some applications might prefer to create it statically:
+Note however that some functions will need a direct reference to this handle, so instead of passing it around some applications might prefer to create it statically:
 ```rust , ignore
 use sibyl::Environment;
 use lazy_static::lazy_static;